acaglayan/CNN_randRNN/README.md

 ```

 ## License
+This project is released under the MIT License (see the LICENSE file for details).

 ## Acknowledgment
 This  paper  is  based  on  the  results  obtained  from  a  project commissioned by the New Energy and Industrial Technology Development Organization (NEDO).